-UK to promote ‘climate-smart approach’ across economic development work01/02/2017 - by the Climate Centre
+UK to promote ‘climate-smart approach’ across economic development work

 The UK government’s Department for International Development (DFID) yesterday published a new strategy to focus on economic development in the world’s poorest countries to “sustain rapidly growing populations, provide a long-term solution to poverty and deal with the root causes of problems that affect Britain”.